plutomi/plutomi/README.md

 > Schema is subject to change but I will try to keep this updated as much as I can

 We're using a single table design for this project.
-If you're new to Dynamo, I recommend watching these talks by Alex DeBrie and Rick Houlihan first.
+If you're new to Dynamo, I recommend watching these talks by Alex DeBrie and Rick Houlihan first:

-Here are a few:

 - Alex DeBrie @ re:Invent 2020 - [Data modeling with Amazon DynamoDB – Part 1](https://www.youtube.com/watch?v=fiP2e-g-r4g)
 - Alex DeBrie @ re:Invent 2020 -[ Data modeling with Amazon DynamoDB – Part 2](https://www.youtube.com/watch?v=0uLF1tjI_BI)